Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 1 in Chapter 12
 ```

 This figurine can only be found from Chapter 12 and later.
+Reaching this place earlier than that will just award you Souls.

-To get there you have to enter into the manhole found close to the fountain in **Town Square - Fountain Area**.
+To get to **Hidden Place 1**, you have to enter into the manhole found close to the fountain in the **Fountain Area**.

 Defeating all the enemies will earn you a **Heat Skeleton figurine**.